Summary

 General clinical features

-For specific features, see “Clinical features” in the subsections below.
+For specific features, see “Clinical features” in the respective subsections.

 Nonspecific findings